Easy Teriyaki Salmon Bowls

 Add extra teriyaki sauce and garnish with fresh herbs.

-Best Salmon Bowls Save Recipe
+Best Salmon Bowls Pin it

 Best Salmon Bowls | quickierecipe.com